Influence Function: Local Robustness and Efficiency: Mathematical Appendix

 where $\epsilon$ is a scalar. \end{definition}

-As summarized by \cite{BKRW:1993}, when $\calS$ is the set of all bounded subsets, compact subsets, and singletons of $\calP$, the above $\calS$-differentiability is equivalent to Fr\'{e}chet, Hadamard, and G\^{a}teaux differentiability, respectively.
-In particular, when $\bbV$ is a Banach space, continuous G\^{a}teaux differentiability is equivalent to continuous Hadamard differentiability.
-Following, we assume whatever type of differentiability that is appropriate for our analysis.
+As established in \cite{BKRW:1993}, choosing $\calS$ as the collection of bounded sets, compact sets, or singletons in $\bbV$ recovers Fr\'{e}chet, Hadamard, and G\^{a}teaux differentiability, respectively.
+In Banach spaces, continuous G\^{a}teaux differentiability coincides with continuous Hadamard differentiability.
+For brevity, we assume the requisite differentiability conditions hold throughout.